Edit Blog Post

 Today is more common to think of the pilgrimage route to the sacred city Machu Picchu when talking about the Inca Trail.
 Strictly there wasn't just one route leading to Machu Picchu but several.
 Today there are at least two different being used for hikes and there is at least one other trail that has been found but is for practical and safety reasons not used for trekking.
 It is not unlikely that there is one or more old trails yet to be discovered leading to Machu Picchu.
 Of the trails we decided to take the most popular one, the four day trek starting near the village Ollantaytambo 46 km from Machu Picchu.

 Much of the Inca Trail is at high altitudes.
-In the Andes it is common
+In the Andes it is common practice to fight

 The start of the Inca Trail